airbytehq/airbyte/docs/integrations/sources/google-ads.md

 Please refer to [Google's documentation](https://developers.google.com/identity/protocols/oauth2) for detailed instructions on how to obtain these credentials.

+A single access token can grant varying degrees of access to multiple APIs.
+A variable parameter called scope controls the set of resources and operations that an access token permits.
+During the access token request, your app sends one or more values in the scope parameter.

+The scope for the Google Ads API is: https://www.googleapis.com/auth/adwords

+Each Google Ads API developer token is assigned an access level and "permissible use".
+The access level determines whether you can affect production accounts and the number of operations and requests that you can execute daily.
+Permissible use determines the specific Google Ads API features that the developer token is allowed to use.
+Read more about it and apply for higher access [here](https://developers.google.com/google-ads/api/docs/access-levels#access_levels_2).
 ### Step 3: Set up the Google Ads connector in Airbyte

 <!-- /env:oss -->